plumbblake/trevordmiller-website/pages/blog/graphql-schema/index.md

 }
 ```

 And now both the back-end and front-end can proceed with their implementations without holding each other back.
 Then, when implementations are ready, it should "just work" as long as the schema is respected.
-We have been doing this on Ropig for a long time and this workflow has truly just worked for us most of the time.

 ## Generating the schema from the API